 - Many carbon monoxide court cases are brought against companies or people that failed to service gas boilers properly.
 If a safety check of your appliances was not carried out properly and they never identified a faulty appliance, then you might want to launch a carbon monoxide poisoning claim against them.

-- You could launch a carbon monoxide poisoning claim if an appliance was incorrectly installed.
+- Carbon monoxide poisoning claims can be pursued if an appliance was incorrectly installed.
 In this instance, you can sue for damages for carbon monoxide poisoning from the person or company that installed it.

-If you were made ill by carbon monoxide at work, you could sue your employer for carbon monoxide poisoning.
+If you suffered carbon monoxide poisoning at work, you could claim against your employer.
 Under the Health and Safety at Work etc. Act 1974, employers are legally responsible for protecting the health, safety and welfare of all their employees.

 The Control of Substances Hazardous to Health (COSHH) Regulations go even further to protect the health and well-being of employees.
 The COSHH regulations state that it is an employer’s responsibility to identify and assess risks.
 They should aim to prevent any risks present by eliminating them completely and, failing that, to control any risks that can’t be prevented.
 Exposure to carbon monoxide falls under the umbrella of risks which must be prevented or controlled.
 If employees are working with this potentially dangerous substance, then they must receive training about the risks and be taught how to identify the signs and symptoms of carbon monoxide poisoning.

 If an employer fails to fulfil these obligations, then you might be eligible to sue your employer for carbon monoxide poisoning.
 If you have any further questions about making carbon monoxide poisoning claims against your employer, then just give us a call.